-Yes.
-If your income review results in a lower deductible and family maximum, it applies to the eligible cost of any prescriptions you purchased after the later of:
+If your income review results in a lower deductible and family maximum, it applies to the eligible cost of any prescriptions you purchased after the later of

 - January 1, or

-- the date of the most recent addition or removal of a spouse from your family Fair PharmaCare record, or
+- The date of the most recent addition or removal of a spouse from your Fair PharmaCare record, or

-If you qualify for a refund, you will be reimbursed automatically in the spring of the following year.
+If you qualify for a refund, PharmaCare will reimburse you in the spring of the following year.

-Many individuals and families do not have a deductible under the Fair PharmaCare plan and PharmaCare assists them with their eligible prescription costs right away.
+Many people do not have a deductible under the Fair PharmaCare plan.
+PharmaCare helps them with their eligible prescription costs right away.

-Who is eligible to enrol in the Monthly Deductible Payment Option?
+Who is eligible for the Monthly Deductible Payment Option?

 What will I pay at the pharmacy after I enrol?

-If I enrol but then discover the option is not to my benefit, can I cancel my enrolment?
+If I discover that the payment plan doesn't help me, can I cancel my enrolment?

 Yes.
-You can cancel your enrolment at any time by contacting PharmaCare.
+You can cancel your enrolment at any time by contacting HIBC.

 What happens if my prescription costs end up being lower than my deductible?

-Early in the following year, PharmaCare will reconcile your account for the preceding year and a statement will be issued.
+Early in the following year, PharmaCare will reconcile your account for the previous year and issue a statement.
 You will receive a refund if you have paid more than your required contribution under the Fair PharmaCare plan.
-You must keep both the statement and your prescription receipts if you wish to submit your prescription costs as medical expenses on your income tax return.
+You must keep the statement and your prescription receipts if you wish to submit your prescription costs as medical expenses on your income tax return.

 If I enrol, do I need to report changes in my family structure to PharmaCare?

 Yes.
-In cases of marriage, separation or divorce, advise us of the change in your family structure.
-Our staff will review the options with you (for example, modification to your monthly payment amount or account reconciliation).
+In cases of marriage, separation or divorce, tell us of the change in your family.
+HIBC will review the options with you (for example, changes to your monthly payment amount or account reconciliation).

 When should I enrol?

-You may enrol in the Monthly Deductible Payment Option for the current calendar year by contacting Health Insurance BC anytime up to the last business day of September.
+You may enrol for the current calendar year by contacting HIBC anytime up to the last business day of September.